D13410N3/esp8266-zabbix/README.md

 # esp8266-zabbix
-Simple examples for creating zabbix-agent on ESP-devices
+Simple examples for creating zabbix-agent and prometheus-exporter (in progress) on ESP-devices

 # These components were used for development: